jnozzi/cocoadev.com/markdown/DssW.md

-General/DssW is a Mac software company based in the UK.
-The company is owned by General/GrahamMiln a regular General/CocoaDev visitor.
+DssW is a Mac software company based in the UK.
+The company is owned by GrahamMiln a regular CocoaDev visitor.

 *http://www.dssw.co.uk/

-General/DssW stands for Dragon Systems Software Limited.
+DssW stands for Dragon Systems Software Limited.
 The company publishes the following Mac software:

 *Power Manager